 Step 4: Once you’re done cleaning along the gumline, remove the floss from the crevice and move onto the next tooth.
 Make sure to use a clean section of floss for each space in your smile.
 If your gums feel sore or if they bleed, remember that it’s because you need to floss more regularly and it’ll take about 5-6 days for your gums to become used to the task of flossing.

 In addition to brushing and flossing, it’s important to rinse once a day with mouthwash and visit your dentist every six months for a routine cleaning and exam.
 These things will also help you achieve the strong and healthy smile you deserve.
-For more information about oral hygiene in Ottawa, ON, , call Skyline Dental Associates today at (613) 226-4562.
+For more information about oral hygiene in Ottawa, Ontario, call Skyline Dental Associates today at (613) 226-4562 .
 We look forward to helping you!